-- In recognition of the involvement of Members in the consultative process of this Agreement, the Employer agrees to provide course releases as outlined below in Articles 67.7 and 67.8.
-Each course release shall be equivalent to three (3) semester contact hours, at the current value as listed in Article 48.5 (the SCH rate).
+- In recognition of the involvement of Members in the consultative process of this Agreement, the Employer agrees to provide course releases as outlined below in Articles 67.6 and 67.7.
+Each course release shall be equivalent to three (3) semester contact hours, at the current value as listed in Appendix 48A.
 Course release funds will carry forward if not used in any given year.
 Course release funds provided to the Association may be used for any of: - (a) buying out one (1)-term course equivalents; - (b) assistance or assistants; and - (c) stipends. - In addition, the Association will be allowed to purchase one (1) other term course equivalents per year, at the current stipend rate.
 Should a Librarian Member be assigned such release time, it shall be assigned at an equivalency rate of three (3) hours per week on average per one (1)-term course.
 The timing of such release time shall be negotiated by the Member with the University Librarian.
 The Association will inform the Employer of the names of the Members for whom release time is allocated as soon as they are elected or appointed and not later than May 31. - 67.3 Employees of the Association shall be entitled to have their pay processed through the University's payroll services and participate in all Pension and Benefit Plans as set out in Article 50 and as per the terms of those plans, except the Tuition Waiver benefit.
-The Association will pay all employer costs of such benefits. - The Employer recognizes that the Association has the right at any time to call upon the assistance of duly authorized representatives of the Canadian Association of University Teachers (CAUT) and of the British Columbia Confederation of University Faculty Associations (CUFA-BC).
-Such duly authorized representatives shall have access to University premises to consult with Association officials and Members. - The Employer shall provide teaching release time as specified in Article 30.3.11 for Members called to serve on Provincial and National bodies specified in Articles 29.10, 31.3.2 and 35.5.2. - The year shall be the academic year September to August.
-The effective date of the release time funds is September 1, of each year. - 67.7 In each year two (2) course releases will be provided for both the Association President and the Association Grievance Officer whose roles and responsibilities are covered in the UNBCFA Constitution. - In the last year of each Agreement there are an additional four (4) course releases provided to the Association for the negotiating team.
+The Association will pay all employer costs of such benefits. - The Employer shall provide teaching release time as specified in Article 30.3.10 for Members called to serve on Provincial and National bodies specified in Articles 29.10, 31.3.2, 32.3.2 and 35.4.2. - The year shall be the academic year September to August.
+The effective date of the release time funds is September 1, of each year. - 67.6 In each year two (2) course releases will be provided for both the Association President and the Association Grievance Officer whose roles and responsibilities are covered in the UNBCFA Constitution. - In the last year of each Agreement there are an additional four (4) course releases provided to the Association for the negotiating team.